Woljtek/monitoring/trace-processor/README.md

 1. [x] **Null value**

-In some circumstances, value extracted on a trace can be null or not but we don't want to create entity with such null value.
+In some circumstances, the value extracted on a trace can be null but we don't want to create an entity with such null value.
 To avoid entity creation with null value for specific field you can use the 'remove_entity_if_null' property.
 Below configuration give an example of such case:
 ```yaml
 ingestions:
   -